jb753/turbigen/src/turbigen/CLI.md

 needed.

-**The written name is never a name we were given.** A config file is therefore never a candidate for being overwritten, by construction rather than by inspection.
+**The written name is never a name we were given.** A config file is therefore never a candidate for being overwritten.
 This matters more than it sounds: what a run writes is the *resolved* config with every default expanded, so writing it over a hand-kept file would turn twenty commented lines into two hundred and lose every comment to the safe loader.

+The rule used to hold by construction, because nothing read an `output.yaml` and wrote one back. `report` does both, so it is now enforced instead: **no verb will run on a file named `output.yaml`**, `design` included.
+An `output.yaml` only exists because some other config was run, and that config is still there --- `run` leaves the file it was handed, whatever it was called, and `batch`, `iterate` and `chic` write an `input.yaml` into every directory they invent.
+So there is always another file naming the same directory, and wanting this one is not a case to support.

+One flat rule rather than an exemption for `design`, which writes nothing and could read one safely.
+An exception is one more thing to remember, and it would buy only the ability to type a name that always has an equivalent beside it.

 **One directory is one run.** Artefact names are fixed, so two configs run in one directory would collide; avoiding that is the user's business, and